vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_mainloop_code.md

 The timeout of the WaitFences call is of 1 second.
 It's using nanoseconds for the wait time.
 If you call the function with 0 as the timeout, you can use it to know if the GPU is still executing the command or not.

-Next, we are going to request a image index from the swapchain
+Next, we are going to request an image index from the swapchain.

 ```cpp
 	//request image from the swapchain, one second timeout